codefortulsa/courtbot-engine/README.md

 # Registration Source

 In order to store and retreive registrations and sent-messages a registration source must be configured.
-The easiest way to do that is to use https://github.com/codefortulsa/courtbot-engine-pg to fill this role
+The easiest way to do that is to use https://github.com/codefortulsa/courtbot-engine-pg to fill this role.

+Example code to fulfill this requirement:
 ``` js
 var courtbot = require("courtbot-engine");